Syrians face more economic hardship as unrest spreads

 Long queues to get heating oil and petrol, along with bread shortages, even in areas of the country that have not witnessed months of protests are adding to the discomfort and misery, Syrians say.

-The government has raise official prices of fuel, to 50 pounds a liter from 44 pounds three weeks ago, prompting many residents to buy on a flourishing blackmarket.
+The government has raise official prices of fuel, to 50 pounds a litre from 44 pounds three weeks ago, prompting many residents to buy on a flourishing blackmarket.

 Inflation is difficult to predict as official data, which showed inflation at 5.7 percent by the end of November, is dismissed by independent economists, who estimate overall prices have risen on average by 30 percent since September after the authorities restricted state financing of imports to conserve depleting foreign currencies.